-SOCY 499 Social Science Internship UD 3 or 6 SH
+SOCY 499 Social Science Internship

+UD 3 or 6 SH

 Students are provided with an opportunity to develop professional skills in a variety of community settings through field placement.
 This hands-on experience integrates practical experience with class-room knowledge.
 3 SH requires a minimum of 100 hours of field work for the semester and 6SH requires a minimum of 200 hours of field work for the semester.
-A weekly seminar with a faculty member provides guidance and evaluation of the learning experience.
-Prerequisites: Senior Status and approval by the Department Head.
+A weekly seminar with a faculty member by the Department Head.